Supports of simple modules in cyclotomic Cherednik categories O: Appendix

 We have established two commuting crystals on $\Part_\ell$.
 They are crystal analogs of the two commuting actions on the Fock space $\mathcal{F}_{\bf s}$: of $\hat{\slf}_e$ and of the Heisenberg algebra.
 Recall that one way to realize the Fock space is via the level-rank duality.
 Namely, $\sum_{{\bf s}, |{\bf s}|=0}\mathcal{F}_{\bf s}$ is a module over $\hat{\slf}_e\times \mathfrak{heis}\times \hat{\slf}_\ell$, and $\mathcal{F}_{\bf s}$ is a weight space for $\hat{\slf}_\ell$, see \cite[Section 2.1]{Uglov} for the quantum version of this construction.
 The name ``level-rank duality'' is explained by the fact that the representation in $\sum_{{\bf s}, |{\bf s}|=s}\mathcal{F}_{\bf s}$ has level $\ell$ for the algebra $\hat{\slf}_e$ and level $e$ for the algebra $\hat{\slf}_\ell$.
 Also we have $\sum_{{\bf s}, |{\bf s}|=0}\mathcal{F}_{\bf s}=\sum_{{\bf s'},|{\bf s'}|=0 } \mathcal{F}'_{\bf s'}$, where ${\bf s'}=(s_1',\ldots,s'_e)$ and $\mathcal{F}'_{\bf s'}$ denotes the level $e$ Fock space with multi-charge ${\bf s'}$ for $\hat{\slf}_\ell$.

 We get two commuting crystals for $\hat{\slf}_e$ and $\hat{\slf}_\ell$ (usually realized via abaci).
-It should be possible to check that the Heisenberg crystal commutes with the $\hat{\slf}_\ell$-crystal combinatorially.
+It should be possible to check that the Heisenberg crystal commutes with the $\hat{\slf}_\ell$-crystal combinatorially\footnote{After the first version of this paper appeared this has been done in \cite{Gerber}.}.
 What we would like to do, however, is to explain the categorical meaning of these three crystals that should easily imply the commutativity.

 It is known that the level-rank duality is categorified by the Koszul duality, \cite{RSVV,Webster_new}.
 Namely, the category $\bigoplus_{{\bf s}, |{\bf s}|=0}\OCat_{\bf s}$ is standard Koszul, and its Koszul dual category is $\bigoplus_{{\bf s'}, |{\bf s'}|=0}\OCat'_{\bf s'}$, where $\OCat'_{\bf s'}$ stands for the category $\mathcal{O}$ for the groups $G(e,1,?)$ and the parameters $\kappa':=-\frac{1}{\ell}, {\bf s'}$.
 Below we are going to sketch a new approach to the Koszul duality that nicely incorporates all three categorical actions (two Kac-Moody actions and one Heisenberg action).